aloutfi/usda-dl/README.md

 #### Virtual Environment Creation

-Abridge instructions derived from: https://janakiev.com/blog/jupyter-virtual-envs/
+Abridged instructions derived from: https://janakiev.com/blog/jupyter-virtual-envs/

 From hereon out, the following instructions assume you are operating within the directory where you cloned this repository.